Nobody-Industries/grid/README.md

 ## How it works

 While the simulation is stopped, click on any square on the grid to change the state or clean the field.
-The simulation sped can be adjusted with the speed up/down buttons.
+The simulation speed can be adjusted with the speed up/down buttons.

 The icons are, from left to right